moorepants/dissertation/physicalparameters.rst

 .. rubric:: Footnotes

-.. [#weight] I gained some weight after drinking all that good beer in the Netherlands!
+.. [#weight] This is actually the same rider: I gained some weight after drinking all that good beer in the Netherlands!

 .. [#leastsquares] Alternatively, the three lines can be treated as an over determined linear system and the least squares method is used to find a